rahuldshetty/Digit-Recognizer-CNN-Flask-App/README.md

 You can test the demo of this project over here: (https://digitcnn.herokuapp.com/)

+With just 3 epochs on a 35k training set the model achieved 93% accuracy.

 ## Getting Started

 1. Clone the repos into your system.